frankshearar/Home/NuGet-Cross-Plat-Credential-Plugin-(V2).md

 The new protocol version for the Plugin will be **2.0.0**.
 Each of the **new requirements** below are **required only** for version **2.0.0** of plugins.
-**Every** requirement/behavior specified by the previous spec, still stands for 2.0.0 plugins, unless called out specifically.
+**Every** requirement/behavior specified by the previous spec still stands for 2.0.0 plugins, unless called out specifically.

 The high level overview how the plugin integration will work in the authentication case:
 1. NuGet discovers available plugins.
 [Task](#plugin-discovery-cross-plat-for-credential-providers-baked-into-msbuild)